tsnellgrove/dark_castle2/castle_to_do2.md

 			- full playthrough and some minor text tweaks; started stdout redirect research -2.1.2 updates
 			- redirect interpreter_txt stdout to string, return string to dark_castle2, and print string from main routine
+				- redirected stdout in printtw; getting repeat prints due to print within function

 To Dos:

-- The zen of functionalizing:
+The zen of functionalizing:

+-2.1.1
 	DONE: need for description_dict to be called from interpreter_txt (this means description_dict must be *static*)
 		- DONE: create independent variable description dictionary
 			- DONE: call it descript_updates_dict = {}